gifford-lab/ec2-launcher-pro/README.md

 	--rm haoyangz/ec2-launcher \
 	python ec2run.py CPU VPN -u $(id -un)
 ```
-+ CREDFILE: The path to EC2 cred file. (example/cred)
++ `CREDFILE`: The path to EC2 cred file. (example/cred)
-+ RUNFILE: The file containing bash commands to run.
-Each line should be one complete command and it will be run on one CPU/GPU.
-Multiple commands can be concatenated into oneline seperated by ";" and they will be sequentially executed. (example/testscript.txt, example/testscript-gpu.txt)
++ `RUNFILE`: The file containing bash commands to run.
+Each line should be one complete bash command which will be run as one job (process).
+To specify the number of jobs per instance, checkout the "Option" section below.
+If needed, multiple bash commands can be concatenated into oneline seperated by ";" and they will be sequentially executed. (example/testscript.txt, example/testscript-gpu.txt)
++ `-u $(id -un)`: this is not required but suggested.
+See "Options" section for more details.

 #### S3 mode

 ```
 docker run -i -v DATADIR:/indata -v /etc/passwd:/root/passwd:ro \
 	-v CREDFILE:/credfile:ro -v RUNFILE:/commandfile \	--rm haoyangz/ec2-launcher-test \
-	python ec2run.py CPU S3 -u $(id -un) -b BUCKETNAME -ru RUNNAME -in /indata
+	python ec2run.py CPU S3 -b BUCKETNAME -ru RUNNAME
 ```

-+ DATADIR: The directory of the input data.
-All the subfolder of this directory will be copied to /scratch/input on the EC2 instance.
++ `DATADIR`: The directory of the input data.
+All the subfolder of this directory will be recursively copied to $BUCKETNAME$/$RUNNAME$/input on S3 and then to /scratch/input on the EC2 instance.
+Therefore, configure your commands in RUNFILE to get data from /scratch/input
++ `RUNFILE`: **Note** You should configure your commands in RUNFILE to output to /scratch/output, all the contents of which will be copied to S3 folder $BUCKETNAME$/$RUNNAME$/output when finished. (example/testscript-s3.txt, example/testscript-s3-gpu.txt)
-+ CREDFILE: Same as above (example/cred)
++ `CREDFILE`: Same as in VPN mode (example/cred)
-+ RUNFILE: Same as above (example/testscript-s3.txt, example/testscript-s3-gpu.txt)
-+ BUCKETNAME: The S3 bucket to store the input and output  **(required)**
++ `BUCKETNAME`: The S3 bucket to store the input and output  **(required)**
-+ RUNNAME: The subfolder of S3 bucket to store the input and output.
++ `RUNNAME`: The subfolder of S3 bucket to store the input and output.
 So all the data will be under $BUCKETNAME$/$RUNNAME$ on S3.  **(required)**

-**In this mode, note:**

-+ You should write your commands in RUNFILE such that it outputs data to /scratch/output, all the contents of which will be copied to $BUCKETNAME$/$RUNNAME$/output when finished.

 ## Options
 Run the following command to get the full list of options: